sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 9. **Rollback Strategies**:
    - Plan for rollback strategies in case an update causes unforeseen issues.
 Kubernetes allows you to roll back to the previous version of a Deployment easily.

-10. **Drain Nodes During Maintenance**:
-    - When performing node maintenance or updates, use `kubectl drain` to gracefully evacuate Pods from the node before taking it offline.
-This ensures that running Pods are rescheduled to other nodes without downtime.

 ## what is self-healing in k8s?
 self-healing is a critical aspect of Kubernetes that minimizes manual intervention, increases the availability of applications, and reduces the operational burden on administrators.
 Kubernetes continuously monitors the state of the cluster and takes actions to maintain the desired state, making it a robust platform for container orchestration and application management.